SGEM#29: Stroke Me, Stroke Me (Thrombolysis <6 hours)

 Results: Total of 3035 patients (1515 treatment and 1520 control).
 95% did not meet the European Union licence approved criteria.
 Over half (53% were >80 years old.
 Mean time to treatment was 4.2hrs.

-- Primary Outcome: Alive/independent of activities of daily living (OHS 0-2) NO DIFFERENCE
+No difference in alive/independent of activities of daily living (OHS 0-2)

 - 37%tPA vs 35% control with adjusted OR 1.13 (95% CI; 0.95-1.35)